sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 # 59049 / 3 returns float
 ```

 ___

 ## Control Flow and Conditionals

-#### Write a python script to demonstrate `if..elif...else` statement in python.
+#### Write a python script to demonstrate 'if..elif...else' statement in python.

-`if...elif...else` are the primary structures for controlling the flow of execution based on conditions.
+`if...elif...else` are the primary structures for controlling the flow of the program and execution of code blocks based on conditional statements which are Boolean expressions.

-`if`, `elif`, `else` – Conditional execution of code blocks based on boolean expressions.
-Python checks each condition in order, and once one condition is true, it skips the rest:
+Python checks each condition in order within the `if..elif..else`, and if one of the condition is true, then it executes that code block and skips the rest of the code blocks :

 ```python
 x, y = 3, 4